Last updated on December 13, 2025

 Golgari Guildgate | Illustration by Eytan Zana

 There you have it, all the best lands that produce or require green and black mana.
-Dual-colored lands are an essential part of a good mana base, and you have to be able to get the colors you need as quickly as possible to compete.
+Dual-colored lands are an essential part of a good mana base, as you have to be able to get the colors you need as quickly as possible to compete.
 So choose your lands wisely depending on your desired format.

 That's all from me.
 I might just have to go build myself a Golgari deck now.
 If you enjoyed this or have any comments, please leave them below or over on Twitter.